After a long pandemic winter, Pacific Northwest Ballet returns to the stage with ‘Singularly Cerrudo’

 Ballet Review

 There’s a special kind of silence in a theater, just before the curtain comes up.
-Anticipatory and thrilling, it comes after a series of familiar noises: the murmuring hum of a crowd, the melodic yet admonishing chime of the lobby gong reminding latecomers to take the seats, the last-minute rustle of programs and coats.
-And, at McCaw Hall Friday night, as Pacific Northwest Ballet returned to the stage after 18 months away, that silence felt as velvety and gorgeous as the stage’s sparkling crimson curtains: It signified a gift that we were about to unwrap, after a much-too-long wait.
+Anticipatory and thrilling, it comes after a series of familiar noises: the murmuring hum of a crowd, the melodic yet admonishing chime of the lobby gong reminding latecomers to take their seats, the last-minute rustle of programs and coats.
+And, at McCaw Hall on Friday night, as Pacific Northwest Ballet returned to the stage after 18 months away, that silence felt as velvety and gorgeous as the stage’s sparkling crimson curtains: It signified a gift that we were about to unwrap, after a much-too-long wait.

 “Singularly Cerrudo,” the repertory opening the company’s 49th season, was made up of three works by PNB’s resident choreographer Alejandro Cerrudo, with two of the ballets comfortingly familiar.
 “Silent Ghost,” a mood piece danced in poetic shadow, premiered at PNB in 2018, and I remember being dazzled by Noelani Pantastico and Lucien Postlewaite in its gorgeous central pas de deux; their bodies seeming to swim around each other, their heads connecting and breaking apart, their legs swinging into delicate, inventive shapes (most notably a heart-stopping moment where she, balanced on his back, seems to become his wings).
 And how lucky were we, on Friday night, to see Pantastico and Postlewaite on stage again — two of PNB’s most eloquent and longest-serving artists, telling us a quiet story together.
 We’ve endured, the ballet seemed to be telling us, after a long pandemic winter.
 We’re still here.